emartech/logentries-migrator/README.md

 - change alert rate and report settings on import
 - attach tags and alerts to a log or to a whole logset
 - prevent tag duplication (if there is one with the same name)
+- bundled with default alert and log settings for Heroku

 ## Usage
 The migrator requires a working `NodeJS >= 4` environment and an NPM install.